caseyyee/aframe-dev-components/README.md

 #### axis

 Adds axis helper to entity.
-Makes it easier to visualize the objects position and orientation in scene.
+Makes it easier to visualize entity orientation in a scene.

 ```html
 <a-entity axis></a-axis>